Coronavirus COVID-19 Updates: uc.edu/publichealth

 Whatever form it takes, the project should generate a work product that is suitable for publication.
 Fellows present the results of their scholarly projects at local psychiatric meetings, such as grand rounds held by the UC Department of Psychiatry and Behavioral Neuroscience department.

 The UC forensic psychiatry division functions as a clearinghouse for private civil and criminal forensic psychiatric evaluations conducted by psychiatry department faculty.
 Fellows join faculty in these activities, participate as observers, report writers, or primary evaluators.
-Types of assessments include allegations of psychiatric malpractice, independent medical examinations, insanity assessments, possible false confessions, fitness for duty, psychological autopsies, threat assessment, domestic relations matters, professional licensure, and death penalty mitigation—to give just a few examples.
+Types of assessments include allegations of psychiatric malpractice, independent medical examinations, insanity assessments, fitness for duty, psychological autopsies, threat assessment, domestic relations matters, professional licensure, and death penalty mitigation—to give just a few examples.

 Faculty members expect fellows to participate in as many private practice evaluations cases as their time allows.
-Often conducted by the division’s forensic psychology expert, Scott Bresler, Ph.D., these experiences allow fellows to become familiar with techniques and theories of psychological assessment that go well beyond the training of most forensic psychiatrists.
+These experiences allow fellows to become familiar with techniques and theories of psychological assessment that go well beyond the training of most forensic psychiatrists.

 Stetson Building Suite 3200260 Stetson Street PO Box 670559Cincinnati, OH 45267-0559